vasekp/quantum-ga/manual/Running.md

 * **A** denotes the current generation number,
 * **B** shows the population size (after culling redundant copies of equal candidates),
-* **C** shows the properties of the best-so-far candidate (nondominated and with minimal error),
+* **C** shows the properties of the best-so-far candidate (nondominated and with minimal error): two error measures, number of oracle calls, of single-qubit rotations, and of controlled phase rotations, along with generation in which it was found,
 * **D** shows the size of the nondominated front (the internal population, or archive),
 * **E** displays the newest addition to the front,
 * **F** is a text-based visualisation of the candidate summarized in **C**.

-Due to the nature of the problem and to the nature of the search, there is no quick and guaranteed way of finding the perfect circuit for a given task.
+Due to the nature of the problem and to the nature of the search, there is no quick and guaranteed route towards the perfect circuit for a given task, and many blind alleys.
 A great part of the configuration space needs to be explored before exploiting the discovered features to approach an optimal solution.
 For this reason a strategy of taking many small steps in a large number of generations has been chosen over a small number of generations employing very elaborate genetic operations.
 Thus the search may run for a few thousand generations if a perfect solution is required (typically between 1000 and 2000 for the two benchmark problems on 3 qubits, taking 1 to 2 minutes of run time on a modern 4-core processor).

 There is no hard-coded termination condition.
 Surpassing a given error bound and checking for stalled evolution have been considered and rejected.
 Instead, the user is given a liberty of interrupting and examining the evolution at any point, and to a very limited extent, direct intervention into the evolution is allowed as well.
 Also see below for termination of the program.